PV-Lab/SL-PerovskiteOpt/README.md

 Z. Liu, N. Rolston, A. C. Flick, T. Colburn, Z. Ren, R. H. Dauskardt, and T. Buonassisi, "Machine learning with knowledge constraints for process optimization of open-air perovskite solar cell manufacturing," 2021, arXiv:2110.01387.
 [Online] Available: arxiv.org/abs/2110.01387

-Some key packages (and their versions) involved to run this code as follows:
+Some key packages (and their versions) involved to run this code are as follows:

 GPy 1.10.0